How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, oval, flat-faced, bevel-edged tablet, debossed with “A” on each side of the score on one side of tablet and scored on the other side, contains 0.25 mg of pramipexole dihydrochloride monohydrate.
-Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose and starch (corn).
+Each white, oval, flat-faced, bevelled-edged tablet, debossed with "A" on each side of the score on one side of tablet and scored on the other side, contains 0.25 mg of pramipexole dihydrochloride monohydrate.
+Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose, and starch (corn).

-Each white, oval, flat-faced, bevel-edged tablet, debossed with “B” on each side of the score on one side of tablet and scored on the other side contains pramipexole dihydrochloride monohydrate 0.5 mg.
-Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose and starch (corn).
+Each white, oval, flat-faced, bevelled-edged tablet, debossed with "B" on each side of the score on one side of tablet and scored on the other side contains 0.5 mg of pramipexole dihydrochloride monohydrate.
+Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose, and starch (corn).

-Each white, round, flat-faced, bevel-edged tablet, debossed with “C” on each side of the score on one side of tablet and “P” on one side of the score on the other side of the tablet, contains 1 mg of pramipexole dihydrochloride monohydrate.
-Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose and starch (corn).
+Each white, round, flat-faced, bevelled-edged tablet, debossed with "C" on each side of the score on one side of tablet and "P" on one side of the score on the other side of the tablet, contains 1 mg of pramipexole dihydrochloride monohydrate.
+Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose, and starch (corn).

-Each white, round, flat-faced, bevel-edged tablet, debossed with “D” on each side of the score on one side of tablet and scored on the other side contains 1.5 mg of pramipexole dihydrochloride monohydrate.
-Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose and starch (corn).
+Each white, round, flat-faced, bevelled-edged tablet, debossed with "D" on each side of the score on one side of tablet and scored on the other side contains 1.5 mg of pramipexole dihydrochloride monohydrate.
+Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose, and starch (corn).